isabella232/document-services.en/help/usecases/FinanceWorkflowsJava.md

 }
 ```

 This scenario handles only one PDF file.
 You could also start with multiple PDF files and combine them into a single file.
-Using multiple files is common in financial data reporting because you need to process funds from multiple sources to provide a comprehensive report.
+Using multiple files is common in financial data reporting because you must process funds from multiple sources to provide a comprehensive report.

 ## Generating the report